 On March 13, the Alliance for Young Artists & Writers announced the winners for the national Scholastic Art & Writing Awards.
 Sophomores Aysu Türkay and Anthony Wiles won a Gold Key and Silver Key respectively.

-Sewickley Academy’s Science Bowl team competed in the Western Pennsylvania Science Bowl on Saturday, February 23, at the Community College of Allegheny County’s South Campus, tying with Shady Side Academy for first place in the Natural Gas division.
+Sewickley Academy’s Science Bowl team – juniors Prateek (captain), Jiaji, Ashwin, and Aditya, and senior Tim – competed in the 29th annual Western Pennsylvania Regional Science Bowl (WPASB) on Saturday, February 22, at the Community College of Allegheny County’s South Campus, earning second place.

 In partnership with Penguin Bookshop, Sewickley Academy’s Lower School hosted author Gillian McDunn this morning in the Marion Hutchins Library.
 Students in Grades 4 and 5 had the opportunity to learn about writing, how she crafts memorable characters, and the importance of the revision process to transform stories into finished pieces.

 While it was a typical weekend for most Sewickley Academy students, Simran and I spent February 21-23 attending the Center for Spiritual and Ethical Education (CSEE) Honors Systems Conference at the Harker School in San Jose, California.